 When you finish university, many people will tell you ‘the world is your oyster’, meaning you can do whatever you want to do.
 Very nice, but this ‘no barriers’ pep talk often doesn’t take into account that, as a fresh graduate, you may have serious considerations that impact your career choices.

-It can seem, the world is the oyster of only the privileged and the lucky.
+Sometimes it can rightly seem that the world is the oyster of only the lucky and the privileged.

 But I dare say it’s also the oyster of the determined.

-These challenges and hurdles are not impossible to overcome and they’re also ‘short-term’ compared to the 40+ year career you have ahead of you.
-Facing them may be the price you have to pay so you can start the career you want.
+These challenges and hurdles are not impossible to overcome and they’re also short-term compared to the 40+ year career you have ahead of you.
+Facing them may be the price you have to pay so you can put the right conditions in place in order to have the career you want.

 Or you may decide to take a job that suits your situation right now.
 Taking a job out of necessity is not the biggest graduate career mistake you can make.
 But allowing it to determine your entire career would be.

 While you’re earning money and learning new skills, develop a concrete plan for switching within a year to the job you want.
 In the meantime, do and be the best in your current job.
-Don’t see it as a dead-end but as your opportunity to give yourself more time to get to where you want to be.
-Don’t abandon your aspirations—don’t loose your determination to reach your aims.
+Don’t see it as a dead-end but as your opportunity to excel and learn new skills.
+It’s your chance to prove yourself and your abilities, and to give yourself more time to get to where you want to be.
+In order words, you’re not abandoning your aspirations—you’re just taking a different route for fulfilling them.

 A final thought…

 Attitudes to work and employment are changing very fast.
-In the UK, it’s now normal for graduates to change jobs frequently at the start of their career.
+In many countries around the world, it is becoming increasingly normal for graduates to change jobs frequently at the start of their career.
 I appreciate this won’t be the same everywhere.
-If attitudes in your country are less flexible, consider carefully what you can do now (i.e. what sacrifices you can make) to avoid getting into the wrong job and then not finding a way out of it.
+If attitudes in your country are less flexible, consider carefully what you could do now (i.e. what sacrifices you can make) to avoid getting into the wrong job and then not finding a way out of it.

 Good luck with your plans, and, as always, send me your comments or questions.